-During 2020, The Company's operations in the U.K. and the Republic of Ireland were also subject to regulation by the European Union (EU).
+During 2021, the Company's operations in the Republic of Ireland were also subject to regulation by the European Union (EU).
 Generally, EU requirements are adopted by the EU and then implemented by enabling legislation in the member countries.

 Significant areas of oversight and influence from the EU include capital and solvency requirements (Solvency II), competition law and antitrust regulation, intermediary and distribution regulation, gender discrimination and data security and privacy.
 Under Solvency II, it is possible that the U.S. parent of a European Union subsidiary could be subject to certain Solvency II requirements if the regulator determines that the subsidiary's capital position is dependent on the parent company and the U.S. Parent is not already subject to regulations deemed "equivalent" to Solvency II.
 Currently, as a result of the Covered Agreements described below, the state regulatory system governing U.S. insurers is deemed "equivalent" for purposes of Solvency II.

-As of December 31, 2020, The Company's operations in the U.K. are no longer subject to EU regulations.
-The applicability of the EU requirements to The Company's businesses in the U.K. may change in ways yet to be determined as a result of the U.K.'s exit from the EU on January 31, 2020, and its exit from the E.U. single market on December 31, 2020.
+Beginning December 31, 2020, the Company's operations in the U.K. were no longer subject to EU regulations.
+The applicability of the EU requirements to the Company's businesses in the U.K. may change in ways yet to be determined as a result of the U.K.'s exit from the EU.
 It is expected that the U.K. will continue to apply the requirements of Solvency II to insurers operating in the U.K.